Dangerous Wisdom

 You can find more detailed philosophical reflections on the Alexander Technique below.

 In a 1941 article in the Saturday Review of Literature, Aldous Huxley argued that, in the entire history of humanity, we have developed only two reliable solutions for the problem of bridging the practical and the ideal: mysticism and the Alexander Technique.
+If you have ideals that you don’t know how to make a reality in your life—if you feel a tension between your most sacred ideals and your lived experience—or if you just want maximal success and efficacy in order to reach the ideals of your own potential, these two solutions can radically transform your world.

 Huxley’s claim may seem both strange and obscure if we have limited understanding of “mysticism”.
 For now, let us rest assured we do not mean anything woo-woo, though it may mean something that pushes the edge of scientific paradigms that now stand long overdue for a shift.